 Increasing complexity of electronic products.
 Manufacturers continue to design higher performance electronic products which take advantage of advances in semiconductor technology.
 This in turn requires technologically complex PCBs that can accommodate higher speeds and component densities, including HDI, flexible and substrate PCBs.
 These complex PCBs can require very high layer counts, miniaturized circuit connections, advanced manufacturing processes and materials, and high-mix production capabilities, which involve processing small lots in a flexible manufacturing environment.
-Manufacturers increasingly rely upon larger PCB manufacturers, which possess the financial resources necessary to invest in advanced manufacturing process technologies and sophisticated engineering staff, often to the exclusion of smaller PCB manufacturers that do not possess such technologies or resources.
+Manufacturers increasingly rely upon larger PCB manufacturers, which prosess the financial resources necessary to invest in advanced manufacturing process technologies and sophisticated engineering staff, often of smaller PCB manufacturers that do not possess such technologies or resources.

 Increasing concentration of global PCB production in Asia.
-In recent years, many electronics manufacturers have moved their commercial production to Asia to take advantage of its exceptionally large, relatively low-cost labor pool.
+During the past decade, many electronics manufacturers have moved their commercial production to Asia to take advantage of its exceptionally large, relatively low-cost labor pool.
 In particular, the trend has favored China, which according to industry sources has the largest PCB market in terms of both revenue and number of suppliers.
 The overall technical capability of suppliers in China has improved dramatically in recent years, and China has emerged as a global production center for cellular phones, smartphones, tablet PCs, computers and computer peripherals, and high-end consumer electronics.
-The continued outsourcing of production to China should result in additional commercial market share potential for PCB manufacturers with a strong presence and reputation in China.
+However, in recent years, there has been a growing trend of companies shifting their PCB production back to Western countries.
+This trend is driven by several factors including increasing labor costs in traditional manufacturing hubs, concerns over supply chain disruptions and quality control, concerns over IP theft and security issues and a desire to enhance supply chain resilience.
+The trend towards reshoring PCB production presents an opportunity for companies in Western countries, such as ours, to tap into the growing demand for high-quality electronics and capture a share of the global PCB market.